Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 This is probably the most impactful option to check for each proposal.
 Most procurement managers want every proposal to have that “bang for their buck” theory.
 Of course, while it is the most favorable situation, the cheapest proposals may not also be the best.

 A smart procurement manager will understand the logic behind cheaper sources of supply.
 It could be that one supplier is selling materials that are inferior in quality.
-Some are even looking to just get rid of their surplus of materials without any regard for its quality at all.
+Some are even looking to just get rid of their surplus of materials without any regard for their quality at all.
 You need to be careful about proposals like these.

 Always remember that a smart balance between pricing and quality should be present when comparing proposals.